 We are exhorted by the beloved apostle Peter to pay attention to the words spoken beforehand by the holy prophets, and this is in the context of Jesus’ return to the earth and the mockery it will receive in the last days.
 We go to the prophets because we are exhorted to, and we are exhorted to because within them lies an incredible amount of information regarding Israel’s hope––which has become gentile hope.
 Our brother Paul also commands us in this principle in Romans 15:4, “For whatever was written in earlier times was written for our instruction, so that through perseverance and the encouragement of the Scriptures we might have hope.”
 So, Peter and Paul both confirm the hope that they are holding to was defined early in the Bible.
 This is helpful to us as students of the Bible.

 Thus, we begin this concluding part by highlighting Isaiah 40-66 because the hope they are referring to is so vividly articulated here.
 I frequently tell people to fall in fatal love with these chapters, reading them through and through, again and again.
 You want to know them, study them, understand them, and get lost in making them your hope.
 Within them is the right context for understanding what was in the apostles’ minds regarding the hope of Israel and why Paul was willing to wear a chain and have his head chopped off for it.
-The very defining substance of apocalypticism is revealed in depth in Isaiah 40-66.
+The very defining substance of consummation is revealed in depth in Isaiah 40-66.
 You could also say that to obtain good end-time theology it cannot be done apart from this huge portion of Scripture.
-If you ignore this section, your eschatology is certainly flawed.

 “For I say that Christ has become a servant to the circumcision on behalf of the truth of God to confirm the promises given to the fathers,” (v.8).